The Complete Guide for American Companies Expanding to Canada

 The tech industry across Canada is booming!
 Over the past five years, Toronto saw the biggest growth in technology jobs of any North American city.
 International tech giants like Google and home-grown startups like Shopify are expanding in Canada and adding jobs in droves.
 A diverse, highly skilled workforce depends heavily on good local universities, and Canada has the third-largest international student population in the world and many impressive universities with top-rated engineering programs.

 But Canada’s Global Talent Stream (GTS) — a program designed to fast-track the entry of foreign workers with specialized skills — also deserves some credit for the country’s booming tech industry.
-Canada is working hard to make it easier for students, tech workers, and tech companies to call Canada home.
+Canada is working hard to make it easier for students, tech workers, and tech companies to call Canada home by simplifying processes related to job duties, location, or job title.

 Canada is right next door to the US, so if it’s important to you that your employees occasionally meet in person at your US headquarters, then you can’t really find a more convenient location than Canada.